-As we plan for a post Covid Travel scenario, one document that is very important is the Corporate Travel Policy.
+As we plan for a post Covid Travel scenario, one document that is very important is the Corporate Travel Policy document.
 What is the Corporate Travel Policy?
 It is that document that basically lays out the rules for corporate travel that employees of a company need to follow, to ensure travel for and on behalf of the company is handled in sync with the vision of the company.
 It will ensure that all business travel effectively delivers to the financial goals of the company.

 The onslaught of Covid-19 has been relentless.
 Air Travel has taken its mightiest blow ever in the history of post-war Civil Aviation.
 It created an almost complete lockdown for the Industry in terms of International Travel.
 The good news is that all of these effects will peak, and eventually when they find the vaccine, disappear.